by guest blogger Cindy Aldridge, OurDogFriends.org

 You may be buying new furniture and decorative objects for your new home.
 Before you buy new stuff for your dog, consider how attached he is to that ratty old stuff he’s been chewing on for years.
 They’re part of what makes home familiar and comfortable to him.
 Give it some time; wait until he’s had a chance to get acclimated before you begin upgrading his space and favorite chew toys.

 You’re your dog’s best friend.
 That’s especially true when moving.
 He or she needs your presence, scent, the sound of your voice and your love to stay calm.
 While you’re getting settled in, take a little time every day to play.
 It only takes a few minutes, and it’s a good way to maintain a sense of normalcy.

 The hardest part of the transition might be when you leave the house, either to go to work or to run errands.
 Until your pet is fully acclimated to the new surroundings, this can be tough.
 Some dogs get so upset that they destroy things or soil the carpet in your absence.
 Keep all toys and favorite objects out and nearby and make sure the food and water dish are filled anytime you have to leave.

 5. Install safety fencing

 If your new home lacks fencing, try to have it installed as soon as possible.
 A good, secure fence is an important feature for keeping your pet safe and secure.
 If you prefer something less visible or neighborhood regulations don’t allow fences, an electric fence can be installed at an average cost of $1,151.

-Above all, be patient with your dog throughout the moving process.
+Above all, be patient when going through a move with dogs.
 Bear in mind that it’ll be as upsetting and disorienting for him or her as it is for you and your family.
-Be reassuring and patient until it becomes home sweet home.
+Be reassuring until it becomes home sweet home.